allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 - The *imports* and *scopes* must be JSON objects as well.
 - The values in *scopes* must be JSON objects since they should be the type of *Module Specifier Maps*.

-Failing to meet anyone of the above requirements will fail to parse the import map, and a **SyntaxError**/**TypeError** will be thrown.[^2]
+Failing to meet anyone of the above requirements will result a failure to parse the import map, and a **SyntaxError**/**TypeError** will be thrown.[^2]

 ```